andrew/ultimate-awesome/README.md

 - [awesome-AI-system](https://github.com/lambda7xx/awesome-AI-system) - Paper and its code for AI System.
 - [awesome-python-in-education-zh](https://github.com/wwj718/awesome-python-in-education-zh) - Python在教育方面的资源列表.
 - [awesome-orclapex](https://github.com/Dani3lSun/awesome-orclapex) - A curated list of awesome Oracle APEX resources.
-- [awesome-rescript](https://github.com/fhammerschmidt/awesome-rescript) - A collection of materials about the ReScript programming language and toolchain.
 - [awesome-scholarly-data-analysis](https://github.com/napsternxg/awesome-scholarly-data-analysis) - A curated collection of resources on scholarly data analysis ranging from datasets, papers, and code about bibliometrics, citation analysis, and other scholarly commons resources. .
 - [awesome-elm-gamedev](https://github.com/rofrol/awesome-elm-gamedev) - A curated list of useful Elm tutorials, libraries and software for Game Development.
 Inspired by awesome list.
 Feel free to contribute.
 - [awesome-edtech-tools](https://github.com/hkalant/awesome-edtech-tools) - An ongoing curated list with awesome tools and resources for instructional designers.